altryne/chatGPT-telegram-bot/README.md

-# Deprecated - folks this repo will be unmaintaned until / if open AI releases a proper chatGPT API.
+# BREAKING: ChatGPT API was just released, going to update this repo to use it!
+We're back baby!

 # ChatGPT Telegram Bot